mjknowles/ess-one-shot/README.md

 - [Google Cloud CLI](https://cloud.google.com/sdk/docs/install) authenticated for your project (`gcloud auth application-default login` or a service-account key in `GOOGLE_APPLICATION_CREDENTIALS`)
 - IAM permissions to enable `compute.googleapis.com` / `container.googleapis.com`, create Autopilot clusters, and manage load balancers
 - [Helm 3.8+](https://helm.sh/) (required by the Helm provider)
-- Public DNS control for the domain you plan to serve (you will point five records at the load balancer IP after apply)
+- A Cloud DNS managed zone that serves the domain or subdomain you’ll dedicate to ESS (delegated NS records already in place)

 ### Configure once